6G-SANDBOX/ELCM/docs/3-2a_GENERAL_TASKS.md

   - Order: 1
     Task: Run.TelegrafToInflux
     Config:
-      MEASUREMENT: "my_measurement"
+      Measurement: "my_measurement"
-      STOP: "stop_flag"
+      Stop: "stop_flag"
-      ENCRYPTION: True       # Set to True if TLS/SSL is used, False otherwise
+      Encryption: True       # Set to True if TLS/SSL is used, False otherwise
-      CERTIFICATES: "/path/to/certificates/"  # Optional, if encryption is used
+      Certificates: "/path/to/certificates/"  # Optional, if encryption is used
 ```
 For server configuration, consult: [Misc configurations](/docs/A3_VARIOUS_CONFIGURATIONS.md)